Commanders owner Dan Snyder to testify before Congress - WHIZ News

 The spokesperson said in a statement on behalf of the committee: “Snyder has committed to providing full and complete testimony, and to answer the Committee’s questions about his knowledge of and contributions to the Commanders’ toxic work environment, as well as his efforts to interfere with the NFL’s internal investigation, without hiding behind non-disclosure or other confidentiality agreements.”

-Snyder, who is out of the country, will testify voluntarily after committee members came to an agreement with his legal team on those terms.
+Snyder, who is in Israel, will testify voluntarily after committee members came to an agreement with his legal team on those terms.
 The committee had previously agreed to have Snyder testify under the terms of a subpoena it had initially issued.

 The committee has the discretion to decide what, if any, information it releases from Snyder’s deposition.